 Name The Nature Conservancy as a Beneficiary of Your Retirement Plan

 Take care of nature and your heirs by making TNC a full or partial beneficiary of your IRA, 401(k) or other qualified retirement plan.
-You may be surprised to find that the taxes applied to your retirement plan assets are different than you imagined—in fact, using retirement assets to make your donation and leaving other assets to your heirs often enables you to give more to your heirs.
+The taxes applied to your retirement plan assets may be different than you imagined—in fact, using retirement assets to make a donation and leaving other assets to your heirs often enables you to give more to your heirs.

 How It Works

 Your financial advisor and TNC’s gift planning professionals can help you determine whether income from a gift plan or withdrawals from your retirement account would most benefit your heirs.
 For more information, contact one of our gift planning experts.

 - You name TNC as the beneficiary of a qualifying retirement plan through a beneficiary designation form, ensuring assets will not be included in your taxable estate.
 An extra step may be required to designate a 401(k).

 - After your lifetime, the residue of your plan passes to TNC tax-free and to any other named heirs.